Moduli spaces of quadratic differentials: Abel-Jacobi map and deformation: Introduction

 \paragraph{\textbf{The other natural moduli space}}\

 The moduli space $\FQuad(\surfp)$ and 3-Calabi-Yau category $\Dsop$ in \Cref{thm:2} are the natural ones associated to $\surfp$ from the point of view of dynamical systems and of higher categories (i.e. perverse schobers, cf. \cite{CHQ}).
-Also, recent work \cite{KW} suggests the same from the point of view of DT-theory (and mathematical physics),
+Also, recent work \cite{KW} suggests the same from the point of view of DT-theory (and mathematical physics).

 However, they are \emph{unnatural} from the point of view of cluster theory and representation theory of algebras (cf. \cite{FST,BS}), at least for the first glance.
 Indeed, associated to a triangulation $\RT$ of $\surfp$, the quiver with potential $\Qp$ with 3-cycles potential $\Wp$ for $\Dsop$ is \emph{degenerate}, in the sense of \cite{DWZ}.
-On the other hand, the unique \emph{non-degenerate} quiver with potential $(\Qv,\Wv)$\footnote{ {The symbol $\vortex$ is pronounced \emph{yinyang}, denoting the set of vortices with $\ZZ/_2$-symmetry.}} is the cluster favorite (cf. \cite{LF}).
-Indeed, the mutations of which match the original quiver mutations in the sense of \cite{FZ} and the Jacobian algebras are of skew-gentle type, generalizing (and including) the type $D_n$ and $\widetilde{D_n}$.
-Fomin-Shapiro-Thurston \cite{FST} introduced the extra $\ZZ/_2$ symmetry according to cluster theory, for each puncture (which we will call it a vortex).
-The corresponding interpretation in the moduli spaces of quadratic differentials is the inclusion of signs of residue at double poles and allowing the collision of simple zeros and double poles, cf. \cite{GMN2,BS}.
+On the other hand, the unique \emph{non-degenerate} quiver with potential $(\Qv,\Wv)$\footnote{ {The symbol $\vortex$ is pronounced \emph{Yin-Yang}, meaning $\ZZ_2$-symmetry in some sense.}} is the cluster favorite (cf. \cite{LF}).
+Indeed, the mutations of which match the original quiver mutations in the sense of \cite{FZ} and the Jacobian algebras are of skew-gentle type, generalizing type $D_n$ and $\wh{D_n}$.
+Fomin-Shapiro-Thurston \cite{FST} introduced the extra $\ZZ_2$ symmetry according to cluster theory, for each puncture (which we will call it a vortex).
+The corresponding interpretation in the moduli spaces of quadratic differentials is the inclusion of signs of residue at double poles and allowing the collision of simple zeros and double poles, cf. \cite{GMN,BS}.